manuelmarcano22/muselabbook16/_posts/2016-03-31-better-late-than-never.md

 To ignore the error messages just called the script with `-W"ignore"`.

+To-Do

+- [x] ~~Align X-ray data with MUSE.~~ Really slow since check all possibilities.
+- [x] ~~Try to figure out weird line in supposed place of the qLMXB U24.~~ Maybe noise.
+We calculated the flux in H $alpha$ and Dr. Sebastien wrote a proposal to ask for time in MUSE and study with more detail.
+- [x] Forget about the line and extract H$alpha$ emmision.

 # References

 Martinazzi E, Pieres A, Kepler SO, Costa JES, Bonatto C, Bica E. Probing mass segregation in the globular cluster NGC 6397.
 Monthly Notices of the Royal Astronomical Society [Internet].
 2014 Aug 1 [cited 2016 Mar 29];442:3105–11.
 Available from: http://adsabs.harvard.edu/abs/2014MNRAS.442.3105M